-Mortality rates: General employees - 15 to 20% of deaths are assumed to be service related.
-Public Safety Employees - 45% to 70% of deaths are assumed to be service related.
+Mortality rates: General employees -15 to 20% of deaths are assumed to be service related.
 Mortality is projected using the applicable Pub-2010 Mortality Table with various set backs or set forwards for both males and females.

-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study are as follows: